-The paddlefish, also known as the American paddlefish, Mississippi paddlefish, and spoonbill, is a freshwater fish that is primarily found in the open waters of the Mississippi River basin.
+The paddlefish, also known as the American paddlefish, Mississippi paddlefish, and spoonbill fish, is a freshwater fish that is primarily found in the open waters of the Mississippi River basin.

 With the Chinese paddlefish, it was one of just two extant species of paddlefish in the world.
 In 2020, however, the Chinese paddlefish was declared extinct, leaving the American paddlefish as the only remaining species in the world.

-- Filter-Feeders: Despite their large size, these fish are filter-feeders, subsisting almost entirely off of zooplankton that it consumes by opening its large mouth wide and filtering food from water through its gill rakes.
+- Filter-Feeders: Despite their large size, these fish are filter-feeders, subsisting almost entirely off of zooplankton that it consumes by opening their large mouth wide and filtering food from water through their gill rakes.